About Us

 Meet Our Ajan Sante

-Left to right: Raoul, Myrielle, Jean, and Darlyng
+Left to right: Raoul, Mona, Myrielle, Nurse Thelus (retired), Jean, Dr. Myrthil

 Konbit funds the stipends for four community health workers.
 These “ajan sante” are trained health workers and are connected to the local state clinic.
 The government clinic in Limonade has meager resources, so with our support, its outreach can be greatly amplified through the work of these ajan sante.
 They make house calls throughout the countryside checking on villagers.
 They identify new cases for referral to medical professionals.
 They organize community health meetings and disseminate important information for the control of diseases such as cholera, dysentery, and STDs.
 They choose the areas most in need of the twice yearly “pop-up” rural medical clinics.

 Myrielle is a local grassroots organizer who teaches in a primary school during the mornings.
-Jean, father of two young children, works overtime as an ajan sante, and rides his motor bike out into the countryside daily to visit the people.
-Darlyng works with local women’s and youth groups.
-Raoul is an experienced community health care worker.
-The ajan sante are supervised by the director, Dr. Myrthil and the nurse practitioner, Nurse Thelus.
+Jean, a father of two young children, works overtime as an ajan sante, and rides his motor bike out into the countryside daily to visit the people.
+Raoul is an experienced community health care worker, as is our newest ajan sante Mona.
+The ajan sante are supervised by the director, Dr. Myrthil.

 Meet Our Board of Directors